 857 Crazy Quilt Patchwork: Blocks constructed of irregularly shaped fabric pieces (can be specialty fabrics)embellished with a combination of ribbon work, specialty thread, embroidery stitches, and/or beadwork creating a finished crazy quilt design.
 The design can be created by hand or machine.
 Border is optional.
 Hand tacking is suggested quilting method.
-Applied binding with mitered corners.
+Applied binding with mitered corners or decorative edge finish accepted.
 Minimum perimeter size 48" but not to exceed perimeter of 160".